 where $\hat{a}_{H,V}^{\dagger}(\omega)$ represents the creation operator for photons with horizontal (H) and vertical (V) polarizations at frequency $\omega$, and $\omega_{s,i}$ denotes the frequencies of the signal and idler photons, respectively.
 The JSA of the signal and idler photons, $f(\omega_s,\omega_i)$, characterizes the frequency entanglement of photon pairs generated by SPDC.
 Additionally, the joint spectral intensity (JSI), defined as $J_{I}^{\text{SPDC}}=|f(\omega_s,\omega_i)|^2$, which removes the phase information of the JSA, is a more commonly used probability distribution in the joint spectrum for analyzing the frequency correlation of photon pairs.
 In the following discussion, the JSA of SPDC is modeled using a common form, which is constructed from the phase-matching function of the crystal and the pump spectrum \cite{jin2013widely}, $f(\omega_s, \omega_i)=1/\sqrt{\mathcal{N}} e^{-2\ln(2)\omega_{-}^2/\Delta\omega_S^2} e^{-2ln(2)\omega_{+}^2/\Delta\omega_p^2}$, where $\omega_{\pm}=\delta\omega_s \pm \delta\omega_i$, $\delta\omega_{s,i} = \omega_{s,i} - \omega_{s,i,0}$, $\omega_{s,i,0}$ is the central frequency of the signal and idler photons, $\Delta\omega_p$ represents the pump laser bandwidth, $\Delta\omega_S$ represents the SPDC single-photon bandwidth, and $\mathcal{N}$ is the normalized constant.

-In Eq.\ref{SPDC_QS}, a time delay of $\tau_H$ is applied after $\hat{a}_H^{\dagger}(\omega_s)$ to introduce the phase factor $e^{i\omega_s\tau_H}$.
-Generally, this delay represents the intrinsic time difference between the signal and idler photons, arising from the differing refractive indices associated with varying polarizations.
+In Eq. (\ref{SPDC_QS}), a time delay of $\tau_H$ is applied after $\hat{a}_H^{\dagger}(\omega_s)$ to introduce the phase factor $e^{i\omega_s\tau_H}$.
+Generally, this delay represents the intrinsic time difference between the signal and idler photons, arising from the different refractive indices associated with the two orthogonal polarizations.
 To study the influence of this parameter, we assume that $\tau_H$ can be controlled by an additional mechanism.
 This parameter is crucial in experiments aimed at manipulating frequency entanglement and generating HFEQs, and its effects will be explored further.

-After generating the photon pairs, they are directed into a polarization-based Franson interferometer to measure TPI, which is used to verify the frequency correlation of the photon pairs.
+The generated photon pairs are directed into a polarization-based Franson interferometer to measure TPI, which is used to verify the frequency correlation of the photon pairs.
 Unlike a conventional Franson interferometer, our setup employs a single unbalanced Michelson interferometer to demonstrate Franson’s TPI \cite{park2018time}.
 In this configuration, the signal and idler photons are initially polarized to linear diagonal states ($\pm45^\circ$) using HWP1.
 PBS1 then evenly distributes the photon pairs between the interferometer’s long and short arms.
 The length difference between these arms exceeds the single-photon coherence length of SPDC, which prevents single-photon interference while preserving TPI.
-In each arm, a QWP is placed along the optical path.
-Together with the mirror at the end, this forms a double-pass configuration.
+In each arm, a QWP is placed along the optical path, together with the mirror at the end, this forms a double-pass configuration.
 This design allows photons passing through the long and short arms to be recombined by PBS1 and output through the same port.
 After considering the setup above, the field operators can be replaced in this phase as $\hat{a}_{H/V}^{\dagger}(\omega)\rightarrow \left[\hat{a}_V^{\dagger}(\omega)e^{i\omega\tau_l}\pm\hat{a}_H^{\dagger}(\omega)e^{i\omega\tau_s} \right]/\sqrt{2}$, where $\tau_s$ and $\tau_l$ represent the travel times through the short and long arms, respectively.